Mapxus/SDKDoc/map/web/8-markers-and-annotations.md

 ### Create Marker

-To create a marker
+* Create a marker

 ```js
 // create marker
 var marker = new MapxusMap.Marker(map);
 ```

-To bind the marker(s) with floor and building:
+* Bind the marker(s) with floor and building:

 ```js
 marker.create(coordinates, map.currentFloor, map.building.id);
 ```

-To add one marker on the map:
+* Add one marker on the map:

 ```js
 // add a marker
 var coordinates = [114.162477, 22.3046355];
 ```

-To add multiple markes on the map:
+* Add multiple markes on the map:

 ```js
 // add multi marker